thembo-sec/neocities_site/src/posts/my_new_leica.md

 ![A camera in hand](../../static/images/yash1.jpeg?fit=contain;)

 I quickly adjusted to the rangefinder experience, enjoying being able to see more through the viewfinder than just the frame that would be taken.
-The camera being completely manual forced me to take an ambient light reading and adjust from ther with each shot. a work flow that then allowed zone focusing to become much more natural.
+The camera being completely manual forced me to take an ambient light reading and adjust from there with each shot. a work flow that then allowed zone focusing to become much more natural.

 A combination of film slowing me down and forcing me to consider my compositions, and the camera workflow encouraging a kind of "flow" state, I made some of my favourite images to date.
 And ohhhhh my god, the gentle *click* of the leaf shutter on the yashy is so delightful.